TankHQ/tank/README.md

 - More to be decided...

 ## Mission objectives
+Tank exists to build the best ORM possible in Rust, not merely an improvement on what exists today, but a clean-slate design focused on ergonomics, flexibility, licensing and broad database support.

 - **Async operations** - Fire and forget.
 - **Designed to be extensible** - Swap databases like changing magazines mid-battle.
 - **SQL and NoSQL support** - One Tank, all terrains.